hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 folder: get-started
 ---

-{% include tip.html content="This tutorial guides through the installation of [*open TELEMAC-MASCARET*](http://www.opentelemac.org/) on [Debian Linux](https://www.debian.org/).
+{% include requirements.html content="This tutorial guides through the installation of [*open TELEMAC-MASCARET*](http://www.opentelemac.org/) on [Debian Linux](https://www.debian.org/).
 Because TELEMAC-MASCARET has some very specific dependencies and running numerical models may occupy all available system capacities, it is highly recommended to install the program on a Virtual Machine (VM).
-Read more on the [Virtual Machines (VMs)](vm.html) page for installing Debian Linux on a Virtual Machine." %}
+Read more on the [Virtual Machines (VMs)](vm.html) page for installing Debian Linux on a Virtual Machine.
+Make sure to be able to use the [GNOME *Terminal*](vm.html#terminal)." %}

 {% include note.html content="This page only guides through the installation of TELEMAC-MASCARET.
 A tutorial page for running a hydro-morphodynamic model with TELEMAC-MASCARET is under construction." %}